-The electricity subsector of the energy sector is one of those that will be scrutinized to the most, with significant changes with a high target to increase the electrification of consumption, abandoning LPG use for space and water heating and so getting a further step in to decarbonisation.
-Therefore, it is necessary to increase the production of renewable/endogenous origin.
+The electricity subsector of the energy sector is one of the sectors that will be scrutinised the most, with significant changes that set a high bar for the increase of the consumption electrification, abandoning LPG use for space and water heating, and walking one step further towards decarbonisation as a result.
+Therefore, increasing the production of energy from renewable/endogenous origins is necessary.

-Given the high depth of the oceanic floor and the severe tides of the Azorean sea, there is no interconnection between the islands, therefore each island of the Azores archipelago has its own electricity production system with a strong dependence on fossil-based production.
-In the case of Terceira island, in 2021 about 61.68% of production was of fossil fuel origin and the remaining

-31.52% was from renewable sources (being the most important, wind with 16.90% and geothermal with 13.42%), and waste-to-energy (6.80%).
+Given the depth of the oceanic floor and the severity of the Azorean Ocean tides, there is no power interconnection between the islands.
+Therefore, each island of the Azorean archipelago has its own electricity production system, with a strong dependence on fossil-based production.
+In the case of Terceira Island, in 2021, about 68.95% of production was of fossil fuel origin and the remaining 25.88% was from renewable sources (wind at 14.96% and geothermal at 9.99%, predominantly), and waste-to-energy (5.17%).

 Type of Production Installed Capacity (kW) Energy Produced (kWh) Energy Produced (%)

-Thermal 58 116 114 768 032 61.68%
+Thermal 58 116 134 874 088 68.95%

-Fuel Oil 49 000 114 477 308 61.57%
+Fuel Oil 49 000 133 591 167 68.30%

-Diesel Fuel 9 116 290 724 O.11%
+Diesel Fuel 9 116 1 282 921 0.66%

-Hydro 1 432 1 629 014 1.16%
+Hydro 1 432 1 707 948 0.87%

-Geothermal 4 675 23 741 735 13.42%
+Geothermal 4 675 19 544 958 9.99%

-Wind 12 600 30 748 324 16.90%
+Wind 12 600 29 255 832 14.96%

-Mini / Microgeneration 70 931 0.04%
+Mini / Microgeneration 113 441 0.06%

-Waste-to-energy 2 720 13 651 126 6.80%
+Waste-to-energy 2 720 10 112 340 5.17%

-Total 184 609 162 100.00%
+Total 195 608 607 100.00%

-Table 2- Electricity Production (2021) [18].
+Table 2 - Electricity Production (2022) [18].

-Currently, conventional thermoelectric power (diesel / fuel oil) is used as a regulator of the quality of electrical power on the grid (voltage and frequency).
-As a result, during off-peak periods, when thermoelectric power plants are operating at their technical minimum, RES must be rejected from the grid to avoid shutting down conventional power plants (Curtailment), which would reduce the capacity to respond to increases in electricity demand may compromise the stability.
-To minimise this problem, EDA is currently building a Battery Energy Storage System (BESS) with a power of 15 MW and a capacity of 10.5 MWh (End-of-Life) to increase the integration of renewables, it's worth also mentioning the installed capacity of the geothermal power plant will increase to 10 MW, dependent on the availability of the resource.
+Currently, conventional thermoelectric power (diesel/fuel oil) is used as a regulator of the quality of electric power in the grid (voltage and frequency).
+As a result, during off-peak periods, when thermoelectric power plants are operating at their technical minimum, RES must be rejected from the grid to avoid the shut-down of conventional power plants (Curtailment), which would reduce the capacity of response to increases in electricity demand and may compromise stability.
+To minimise this problem, EDA has developed a Battery Energy Storage System (BESS) with a power of 15 MW and a capacity of 10.5 MWh (End-of-Life) to increase the integration of renewables.
+It's also worth mentioning that the installed capacity of the geothermal power plant will increase to 10 MW, depending on the availability of the resource.

-Figure 16- Evolution of the percentage of renewable/endogenous and waste-to-energy electricity production vs fossil fuels.
+Figure 16 - Evolution of the percentage of renewable/endogenous and waste-to-energy electricity production vs fossil fuels.

-According to the previous figure, production from renewable sources will increase due to the BESS (during 2022) and in 2026, the percentage will increase significantly due to the increase in the installed capacity of the geothermal power plant to 10 MW.
+According to the figure above, production from renewable sources will increase, due to the BESS, and, in 2026, the percentage will increase significantly due to the increase in the installed capacity of the geothermal power plant to 10 MW.